 - Functional autonomy for all activities normally carried out within the city jurisdiction-including town planning, land use regulation, infrastructure and service provision, basic education and public health.
 The states should have no direct role. - Financial autonomy to mobilize taxes and user fees consistent with the needs of the city and to plan and implement budgets.
 The law could specify types of taxes that the cities are empowered to levy but not the levels.
-Property taxes, a grossly underused source in most Indian cities, should become the most significant source of revenues.
-The state governments have limited and well defined powers-for example, to prohibit taxes, such as Octroi, that hinder free movement of goods within the state.
+Property

-G City governments have the longest distance to travel in delivering services that affect people's lives directly
+City governments have the longest distance to travel in delivering services that affect people's lives directly